huzaifa250/NESCO/README.md

 Current Technical Challenge :

-I suppose if we face credentials problem on the exsisting payment mentod or ex we want to add a new provider which does not provided by odoo.
+I suppose if we face credentials problem on the exsisting payment mentod or ex we want to add a new provider which does not provided by odoo also the loading traffic may increase which can affect on system.
+Solution :
-Solution : I'm testing avialbe provider some are work well also we can add extranal provider by using odoo JSON/RPC Api or extranl API.
+- I'm testing avialbe provider some are work well also we can add extranal provider by using odoo JSON/RPC Api or extranl API.
+- I can Implemnt or configure odoo with Nginx.Whcih could work as reverse proxy,caching,load balancing.